gap-packages/PatternClass/README.md

 Introduction
 ------------

-This is version 2.4.4 of the 'PatternClass' package.

 The 'PatternClass' package allows you to explore the permutation pattern classes build by token passing networks.
 Amongst other things, 'PatternClass' can compute the basis of a